Deploy Genesys Customer Experience Insights

 This procedure provides steps you can use to deploy GCXI in environments without LDAP.
 For environments that include LDAP or other features not supported in values.yaml, you can pass container environment variables such MSTR_WEB_LDAP_ON=true using the gcxi.envvars file, for example: --set-file gcxi.envext=gcxi.envvars.

-- Log in to OpenShift or GKE cluster from the host where you will run deployment.
+- Log in to the OpenShift, GKE, or AKS cluster from the host where you will run deployment.

 - For debug purposes, run the following command to render templates without installing: